ataniz/bitcoin-privacy-curriculum/3-protecting_privacy.md

 - What are the aims of information security?

 - What are the aims of privacy enhancing technologies?

+- Consider spearfishing attacks, how are they different from fishing attacks, how do they feed from information leaks?

 - In "what happened to the crypto dream?" author concludes that the cypherpunk dream is not materialized, make the case for and against the authors position.